binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 ### Launch the Infinity Wallet to create your local account and wallet
+We are currently working on a full re-design of the onboarding process to allow users to access the wallet easier and then configure more later.

 * Create a local account, you can name this anything as the account name is only used locally within your own device